anderkve/FYS3150/_sources/book/using_the_terminal/basics.md

 cd $HOME/compphys_examples && mkdir download_files && cd download_files && echo "" && echo "current directory: $(pwd)" && echo ""
 ```

-If you have the URL you can download a file directly from the terminal with the `wget` command.
+If you have the URL, you can download a file directly from the terminal with the `wget` command.
 Let's demonstrate it by downloading the markdown (`.md`) file that this page is built from:

 ```sh
 wget https://raw.githubusercontent.com/anderkve/FYS3150/master/book/using_the_terminal/basics.md